Back to Explore opera

 How else is the experience different?

 Because there is no proscenium arch or orchestra pit in the way, the audience is much closer to the singers.
-This means we really get to see the performers’ physicality and the emotions on their faces, making for an intense experience.
+This means you really get to see the performers’ physicality and the emotions on their faces – another reason why these are such intense dramatic experiences.

-The storytelling is also sharpened.
-Opera narratives can be quite complex, but in this scenario, within such a simple space, we see every move clearly and what characters do and say is somehow amplified.
+Opera narratives can be quite complex, but in this scenario, within such a simple space, we see every move clearly and what characters do and say is somehow amplified, so the story is easy to follow and understand.

 “…cuts to the bare bones of the drama… viscerally effective” — The Sunday Times

 Some operas are billed as a ‘concert performance’ rather than ‘concert staging’.
-This simply means that there may be less in the way of set and costume design and staging, but the singers will of course still be in character.
+This simply means that there may be less in the way of set and costume design and staging, but the singers will of course still be in character when they perform.